nf-core/logos/README.md

 curl https://nf-co.re/logo/pipelinename --output pipelinename.png
 ```

 Also, you can append the link with URL flags: `?s` and `?w`.
-The former scales the image to be 400px wide, which is nice size for adding the logo in the completion email.
-The second lets you specify any width you want, e.g. `?w=800` will give you a logo that's 800px wide.
+The former scales the image to be 400px wide, which is a nice size for including the logo in the pipeline completion email.
+The latter lets you specify any width you want, e.g. `?w=800` will give you a logo that's `800px` wide.
 The height of the image is automatically adjusted relative to the width.

-Only one can resize flag can be given at a time; `?w` takes precedence.
+Only one resize flag can be given at a time; `?w` takes precedence.

 ## Correct logo